apache/apisix-website/blog/en/blog/2023/09/26/bi-weekly-report.md

 3. Allow modification of request bodies in external plugins

 "If you want to go fast, go alone.
 If you want to go far, go together."
-The Apache APISIX Community Biweekly Report can help community members better grasp the progress of the Apache APISIX community so that everyone can participate in the Apache APISIX community.
+The Apache APISIX Community Biweekly Report helps community members understand how the Apache APISIX community is progressing, making it easier for everyone to get involved.

 ## Contributor Statistics